navanin/AuthorChanger/README.md

 # AuthorChanger
 This program helps you to **change** Microsoft Office 2013-2019 document **author**.

-Works with MS Word, MS Excel, MS PowerPoint.
+Tested on MS Word, MS Excel, MS PowerPoint.

 ## Usage